How to get a debt consolidation loan with bad credit

 Resolve any spending issues

-Finally, you’ll need to acknowledge and resolve any ongoing spending issues you may have.
-Without addressing the behavioral money patterns that caused the problem in the first place, it’s easy to fall right back into debt, Sexton says.
+Finally, you’ll need to acknowledge and resolve any ongoing spending issues.
+Without addressing the behavioral money patterns that caused the problem, it’s easy to fall right back into debt.
+If history repeats itself, you could potentially do even more damage to your credit score.

 This includes trying not to reach for those credit cards again once they’ve been paid off, as you don’t want to end up back at square one.